daverobertson63/VFDGlobalClock/README.md

 Now just download

 I have used the PinButton library so it can detect a double click on the seconds switch.
-If you double click it will use the free timeapi.io REST api like this
+If you double click it will use the free timeapi.io REST api like this:

 https://www.timeapi.io/api/Time/current/zone?timeZone=Europe/Amsterdam